paepcke/ddns-updater/README.md

 ## Implementation

 The out-of-the-box implementation can interact with NameCheap's DDNS service.
+The files `utils.py` and `dns_service.py` provide DNS related facilities that can be useful for purposes other than dynamic DNS.

 ### Extending for New DDNS Services